 Related post: An FBI librarian in ‘The House on Carroll Street’

 Details: Dir.
 Charles Shyer.
 Perf.
 Nick Nolte, Julia Roberts, Saul Rubinek.
 Touchstone—Buena Vista, 1994.

 Synopsis: Rival reporters Peter and Sabrina (Nick Nolte & Julia Roberts) team up to investigate corrupt scientists at a chemical company.
 In one brief scene, the two look up a scientist’s obituary in a small public library.
 Sabrina shouts and pounds her first on a library table, and a student librarian walks by with a cart of books and shushes her.
-An older female librarian is visible behind them at the Circulation desk, where she checks in books.
+Another librarian is visible behind them at the Circulation desk, where she checks in books.

 Role Call: Annie Meyers-Shyer as Student Librarian and an uncredited female—both Information Providers (female)

 Details: Dir.
 Lawrence Kasdan.
 Perf.
 Kevin Kline, Tracey Ullman, Joan Plowright, River Phoenix, Keanu Reeves, William Hurt.
 TriStar, 199o.

 Synopsis: In this black comedy, a loyal Italian-American wife, Rosalie (Liv Ullman), tries to kill her husband — several times — when she finds out that her husband, Joey (Kevin Kline), is cheating.
 And where does she find out about his philandering ways?
 In her local public library.
 (Sigh.)
 Two librarians are seen at the check-out desk.